Accelerating Multimodal Large Language Models via Dynamic Visual-Token Exit and the Empirical Findings: Abstract

 \section{Abstract}

-The excessive use of visual tokens in existing \emph{Multimoal Large Language Models} (MLLMs) often exhibits obvious redundancy and brings in prohibitively expensive computation.
-To gain insights into this problem, we first conduct extensive empirical studies on the attention behaviors of MLLMs, and summarize three main inference stages in MLLMs: \emph{(i)} \emph{Early fusion} between tokens is first accomplished quickly. \emph{(ii)} \emph{Intra-modality modeling} then comes to play. \emph{(iii)} \emph{Multimodal reasoning} resumes and lasts until the end of inference.
-In particular, we reveal that visual tokens will stop contributing to reasoning when the text tokens receive enough image information, yielding obvious visual redundancy.
-Based on these generalized observations, we propose a simple yet effective method to improve the efficiency of MLLMs, termed \emph{dynamic visual-token exit} (DyVTE).
-DyVTE uses lightweight hyper-networks to perceive the text token status and decide the removal of all visual tokens after a certain layer, thereby addressing the observed visual redundancy.
-To validate VTE, we apply it to a set of MLLMs, including LLaVA, VILA, Eagle and InternVL, and conduct extensive experiments on a bunch of benchmarks.
-The experiment results not only show the effectiveness of our VTE in improving MLLMs' efficiency, but also yield the general modeling patterns of MLLMs, well facilitating the in-depth understanding of MLLMs.
-Our code is anonymously released at \url{https://github.com/DoubtedSteam/DyVTE}.
+In this paper, we study the visual redundancy problem of \emph{multimodal large language models} (MLLMs) from the perspective of attention behaviors.
+Via extensive empirical experiments, we observe and conclude three main inference stages of MLLMs: \emph{(i)} \emph{Early fusion} between tokens is first accomplished quickly. \emph{(ii)} \emph{Intra-modality modeling} then comes to play. \emph{(iii)} \emph{Multimodal reasoning} resumes and lasts until the end of inference.
+In particular, we reveal that visual tokens will stop contributing to reasoning when the text tokens receive enough image information.
+Based on this observation, we propose an effective method to improve the efficiency of MLLMs, termed \emph{dynamic visual-token exit} (DyVTE), which is orthogonal but collaborative to previous token-wise visual compression methods.
+To validate the efficacy of DyVTE, we apply it to a set of MLLMs, including LLaVA, VILA, EAGLE and InternVL.
+The experimental results not only show the effectiveness of our DyVTE in improving MLLMs' efficiency, \emph{e.g.}, DyVTE reduces the computation overhead of LLaVA-1.5 by up to 45.7\% without performance drop, but also reveal a general pattern across multiple MLLMs, well facilitating the in-depth analysis of MLLMs.
+Our code is released at \url{https://github.com/DoubtedSteam/DyVTE}.